alkohout/alkohout.github.io/_posts/2025-03-27-data_analysis.md

           To verify these findings we conducted a much larger experiment during PIPERS.
 	  We again studied the decay rates and display the data in boxplots.
 This time however, the larger dataset allowed us to break the data into long and short peak wave periods and high and low ice concentrations.
 	  This showed that generally during this experiment, the total wave energy decayed exponentially through the ice with the rate of decay dependent on ice concentration.
-          These results suggest that the conclusion from the SIPEX-II dataset, that large waves decay linearly, was likely an artefact of analysing a small dataset and comparing data experiencing differing ice conditions.
+          These results suggest that the conclusion from the SIPEX-II dataset, that large waves decay linearly, was likely an artefact of analysing a small dataset and comparing data experiencing differing ice conditions (<a href="https://www.cambridge.org/core/journals/annals-of-glaciology/article/observations-of-exponential-wave-attenuation-in-antarctic-sea-ice-during-the-pipers-campaign/A21809218DA23F5DE46CC0D823922A55" target="_blank"> Kohout <em>et al.</em> 2020</a>).
           <figure class="img-left" style="max-width: 20%">
               <img src="/assets/images/kohout_etal_20.jpg"
                    alt="Wave decay plots">